anishajayadevan/anishajayadevan/content/research/_index.md

 <img align = "left" src="/img/elephants.jpg" alt = "Elephants crossing a road">
 <br CLEAR = all>
-Peri-urban areas around Bengaluru, India, have witnessed dramatic changes that have led to increased agriculture, the fragmentation of forests and the expansion of linear infrastructure.
-I am building a model of elephant decision-making to understand how present and future land-use changes might affect elephant movement and conflict patterns.
+Peri-urban areas around Bengaluru, India, are witnessing dramatic changes leading to increased agriculture, the fragmentation of forests and the expansion of linear infrastructure.
+I am building a model of elephant decision-making to understand how present and future land-use change might affect elephant movement and conflict patterns.
 <p>

 This project is part of the [Frontier Elephant Programme](https://frontierelephants.info/) and funded by [Bengaluru Sustainability Forum](www.bengalurusustainabilityforum.org/).